annaesvensson/yellow-help/1-en/api-for-developers.md

 ### Yellow extension

-Yellow extension gives access to extensions.
+The class `YellowExtension` gives access to extensions.
 The following methods are available:

 `get` `getModified` `isExisting`